scaleway/terraform-provider-scaleway/docs/resources/flexible_ip.md

 In addition to all arguments above, the following attributes are exported:

 - `id` - The ID of the Flexible IP
-- `ip_address` -  The IP address of the Flexible IP
+- `ip_address` -  The IPv4 address of the Flexible IP
 - `zone` - The zone of the Flexible IP
 - `organization_id` - The organization of the Flexible IP
 - `project_id` - The project of the Flexible IP